Spectrewolf777/Stm32l4-Watch/README.md

 - Track steps
 - Time tracking and stopwatch function
 - Link phone and watch through bluetooth to get other data link weather or whatever you want.
-- Watch can be used in future to control custom project you make later as it has bluetooth and is open source and can be programmer later
+- Watch can be used in future to control custom project you make later as it has bluetooth and is open source and can be programmed later

 ## Application Scenarios
 - **Hardware Hackers & Developers:** Because the watch acts as a BadUSB, keyboard, and mouse, it can be used for rapid payload deployment, IT security testing, or simply as a wearable presentation clicker.